Adult Psychotherapy,

 MA, Dip HIP, HIPC

-I am Jet Simawi, a fully qualified and registered psychotherapist supporting clients face-face and I also offer online
+I am Jet Simawi, a fully qualified, accredited and registered psychotherapist supporting clients face-face and also on online.

 We all experience times of difficulty, anxiety, depression and many other complexities in our lives, when trauma, life events or relationships feel overwhelming, or we can feel a loss of direction or purpose.
 Talking to a qualified therapist helps us make sense of those challenging times and offers a way through them, moving towards a better understanding of ourselves and our feelings, creating long-lasting and meaningful change.